MarcoLandtHayen/fact-or-artifact/README.md

-# fact-or-artifact-PAKDD23
+# fact-or-artifact
-Supplementary material for manuscript submitted to PAKDD 2023.
+Supplementary material for manuscript submitted to ICANN 2023.

 - real world and synthetic data
 - trained models